ctrlplusb/monilla/readme.md

 ## 1. Introduction

-Monilla is CLI tool which enables the development of clean `npm`-based [monorepos](https://monorepo.tools).
-Some of its core features includes;
+Monilla is a CLI tool which improves the development experience against `npm`-based [monorepos](https://monorepo.tools).

 - Quickly install dependencies across your monorepo;
   ```bash